-Brenna Cialone of Dearborn was only 7 years old when her big sister, Molly, went to college at Michigan State University.
+Brenna Cialone of Dearborn was only 7 years old when her big sister, Molly, went away to college at Michigan State University.
 Three years later, Brenna’s other sister, Abby, also left home, bound for Spartan territory.
 For the first time ever, Brenna was the only child at home, and it was tough.

 “I don’t know that I realized it at the time, but it was a huge adjustment for Brenna,” says her mom, Kelly.
 “She tells me now that she felt left behind.”

-With graduation season looming, parents the world over are likely contemplating the changes their nest will soon undergo.
+With back-to-school season looming, parents the world over are likely contemplating the changes their nest will soon undergo.
 Sometimes lost in the mix, though, is how an older sibling’s departure can also affect younger siblings left at home.

 “It truly affects everyone in the family – even the dog,” says Natalie Caine, founder ofLife in Transition support services, based inCalifornia.
 “With siblings, it’s complex because on the one hand, they’re going to potentially be getting a lot more attention from their parents now.
 The contrast is realizing that – oh no – they don’t want this much attention.”